pdehaye/pdehaye.github.io/posts/media-coverage-of-moocs-and-data-protection.rst

 - On the `German TV station Das Erste <http://www.daserste.de/information/politik-weltgeschehen/mittagsmagazin/sendung/moocs-uni-professor-kurs-vorlesung-online-datenschutz-usa-safe-harbor-100.htmlc>`_
 - On `Swiss radio SR4 <http://www.srf.ch/sendungen/srf-4-aktuell/online-studium-richtige-psychoprofile-werden-erstellt>`_
 - An article in Zeit Online that I lost track of.
-- On `Swiss radio SR2 <http://www.srf.ch/news/international/rechtschaos-um-studenten-daten>`_, `transcription <http://www.amara.org/en/videos/Z097TWEriezl/info/datenschutzproblem-bei-online-kursen/>`_.
+- On `Swiss radio SR2 <http://www.srf.ch/news/international/rechtschaos-um-studenten-daten>`_

 The journalists asked a data protection official of a Lander in Germany and of the Canton of Zurich, who confirmed that Coursera could do anything they want with the data collected.